-Planlux developed architectural lighting design project for Conrad Hotel Istanbul by Conrad, Hilton Group and Aksoy İnşaat partnership.
+Planlux developed the architectural lighting design project of Conrad Hotel Istanbul by Conrad, Hilton Group and Aksoy İnşaat partnership.
 Renovation includes the rooms in A, B and C blocks, lobby and lobby ring area, spa, sport hall and restaurant.
 Architectural design of the project by Has+Koen and Ara Architecture.

 Conrad İstanbul Bosphorus

 Article about the restaurant part by Başak Okay:

 Conrad Bosphorus Hotel is located in Istanbul’s historic neighbourhood of Beşiktaş, which may be considered as one of the centres of the European part of Istanbul.
 Considering the Hotel’s location, the Hotel’s restaurant -called Manzara Restaurant, has a unique view of Bosphorus.
 This may be the best luxury experience to have a meal with the new design.
 After a thirteen-month renovation, Manzara Restaurant, has reopened in July 14, 2014.